realadammatthew/humbleberger/src/copy/counting-the-cost.md

 Yeshua is the Messiah of Israel.
 He is the Lamb who was slain and the Lion of Judah who will return.
 In Him is not only salvation—but the fullness of what it means to be Jewish.

-Don't let fear steal the joy God offers.
+Don't let fear steal the joy G-d offers.
 Don't let tradition blind you to the One who fulfilled it.
 Count the cost—then lift your eyes.

 **The reward is Messiah Himself.**